 Deep Pocket Therapy (DPT) with New Attachment® using the Waterlase laser and Radial Firing Perio Tip® is a minimally invasive, FDA-cleared, therapy for gum disease that promotes new gums attachment to the root surface.
 DPT, with its patent radial tip, it also has FDA clearance to remove bacterial calculus and tartar from within the periodontal (gums) pockets.
 Calculus (calcified tartar) is the source for all periodontal disease.

 For enhanced dental clinical results, unmatched versatility, and technological superiority, the Waterlase laser is the proven treatment choice.

 Unlike most lasers historically used in periodontal therapy that produce mostly heat the Waterlase is a cold laser, it combines laser energy and sprays of water to cut soft tissue and bone without heat, with benefits such as less swelling and patient post-op sensitivity, for a better patient experience.

 LASER ROOT CANAL THERAPY WITH ENDOLASE RFT ®

 The Waterlase fights root canal infection.

 The Waterlase with Endolase removes the infection-harboring instrument smear layer remaining after rotary or hand instrumentation.
-This smear layer not only contains infected tissue, but can seal infection within dentinal tubules.
-Scanning Electron Microscopy has shows how treatment with Waterlase Radial Firing Tips leaves canal walls free of smear layer, and opens dental tubules, allowing YSGG laser energy to penetrate and destroy bacteria.
+This smear layer not only contains infected tissue but can seal infection within dentinal tubules.
+Scanning Electron Microscopy has shown how treatment with Waterlase Radial Firing Tips leaves canal walls free of smear layer, and opens dental tubules, allowing YSGG laser energy to penetrate and destroy bacteria.

 Laser root canal offers disinfection, minimally invasive access, greater efficacy, and promising long-term results.